ptrpl4/bash-mac/apps-and-tools/docker/docker.md

 ```

 This configuration can speed up the build process because Docker can use cache from the target directory in case it needs to rebuild the `RUN` layer in later builds.

+## Container orchestration

+Orchestration is the automated configuration, management, and coordination of computer systems, applications, and services.

+Container orchestration automates the deployment, management, scaling, and networking of containers.

+- Docker Compose
+	- Primarily designed for running multi-container applications on a **single host**.
+It simplifies the process of defining and running applications with multiple containers using a simple YAML file.

+- Kubernetes
+	-  A robust orchestration platform that manages containers across **multiple nodes**(servers).
+It is suitable for large-scale applications and can handle complex deployments.

 ## Helpers